up42/docs/source/up42-blocks/data/sobloo-s3.rst

 * ``time``: A date range to filter scenes on.
 This range applies to the acquisition date/time of the scenes.
 * ``time_series``: An array of date range filters as defined by ``time``.
 If defined, the ``limit`` parameter applies to each date range individually and the ``time`` filter is ignored.
 * ``limit``: An integer number of maximum results to return.
 Omit this to set no limit.
 * ``ids``: An array of image identifiers.
-The S1 identifiers are described here: https://sentinel.esa.int/web/sentinel/user-guides/sentinel-2-msi/naming-convention; the file extension is omitted.
+The S3 identifiers naming scheme is described `here <https://sentinel.esa.int/web/sentinel/user-guides/sentinel-3-olci/naming-convention>`_.
+  The file extension is omitted.
 This parameter is mainly meant for use via the API and cannot be used in combination with dry-run mode.

 Imagery layers
 --------------